valterc/ki2/README.md

 - Add support to send custom input Keys from SDK module.
 - Allow to control the Numeric data view when for example there is no data available.
 At the moment it is only possible to set the Text, not the size, style, color, etc.
 - Add support for more SDK data views, for example add smaller graphical data views.
 - Add support for reading/writing data streams, for example to provide shifting data to existing Karoo data elements.
-Virtual/SDK sensors?
+Maybe add virtual/SDK sensors.

 **Do you do UI/art?** Feel free to create/suggest a new icon for the app.